 Cook chicken: Add chicken to the skillet and cook for 3-4 minutes per side before stirring.
 Then stir and cook a few more minutes until chicken is tender.

 Don’t overcook the meat.
-That’s one secret of a successful healthy chicken stir fry recipe.
+That’s one secret of a successful chicken stir fry recipe.
 Also don’t overcrowd the pan or the meat will steam instead of quickly searing.

 Cooked sliced onions and bell peppers in a skillet.